 Defense and National Security

-As the Ranking Member of the House Appropriations Subcommittee on Defense, Pete works hard to support our 1.4 million active duty military servicemembers, our 835,000 members of the National Guard and Reserve, and our over 20 million veterans.
+As Chairman of the House Appropriations Subcommittee on Defense, Pete works hard to support our 1.4 million active duty military servicemembers, our 835,000 members of the National Guard and Reserve, and our over 20 million veterans.
 Pete believes that we owe our active duty service men and women, veterans, and military retirees a great debt of gratitude for the sacrifices they have made for each of us, and he is committed to making sure we repay that debt to those who have given so very much.

 Protecting our Troops